Best Radar Detector Reviews

 Buy the Radenso RC M

-The Radenso RC M was originally released 5 years ago at the start of 2018.
-At this point it’s a bit dated.
+The Radenso RC M was originally released at the start of 2018 and at this point it’s showing its age.
 When it came out it was the first custom installed detector that could filter Honda/Acura BSM falses and it offered photo radar detection which was helpful for those who needed it and made it more futureproof for those who needed to one day activate the feature.

 However, the more modern Uniden R9 and Escort Redline Ci 360c can do those things too, plus they offer better false alert filtering (like the ability to filter out Mazda CX-5’s), automatic GPS lockouts, multicolor displays, an accurate freq. display, and Bluetooth and so the radar detection portion is now better.

-On the laser side, the RC M can integrate with the AntiLaser Priority which is the gold standard of laser jamming.
-You can of course run the ALP standalone alongside any radar detector and given the choice I’d prefer doing something like the Escort Redline Cic with an ALP, but if you want the radar and laser portions integrated, as well as having the controller and display in single package instead of split apart, the RC M gives you that option.
+On the laser side, the RC M can integrate with the AntiLaser Priority which has long been the gold standard of laser jamming, though some of ALP’s latest updates have come at the cost of performance.
+You can of course run the ALP standalone alongside any radar detector and given the choice I’d prefer a newer detector to pair with the ALP, but if you want the radar and laser portions integrated, as well as having the controller and display in single package instead of split apart, the RC M gives you that option.
 As a bonus if your vehicle has a black and white dash, the RC M’s display will match nicely.

 You can buy the RC M standalone or the ALP standalone, but if you’re going to pair the two, you can pick up the RC M Ultimate Edition 2.0 which includes both, plus some nice added perks like a lifetime warranty and lifetime ticket-free guarantee.